 Deep Purple has deployed a computer vision field measurement platform on Irish construction sites.
 This is not a planned capability.
 It is a working system in production use.

 The construction industry captures enormous amounts of visual data.
 Site photographs, drone overflights, progress images, snagging documentation.
 Most of it is stored and never analysed.
-Deep Purple builds systems that extract value from this imagery:
+Deep Purple builds systems that extract value from this imagery.

 If your business involves people going to sites, taking photographs, and someone back in the office making sense of them, there is almost certainly a way to automate part of that process.